independent resource - local AI - no stock

 Behind LocalIA,

-LocalIA is built by Damien Ogryzek.
-The goal is simple: help freelancers, SMEs and technical teams run open-weight LLMs locally, with readable sizing before purchase.
+LocalIA is an independent resource published in France.
+The goal is simple: help freelancers, SMEs and technical teams run open-weight LLMs locally, with readable sizing before you get equipped - without selling you anything.

 proof